 What to avoid saying

-Although they may be well-intentioned, some statements are best avoided, McMartin and Dr. Spring said.
+Although they may be well-intentioned, some statements are best avoided, McMartin said.

-- Don’t tell the person, “It could be worse,” Dr. Spring said.
-While technically it may be true, “it’s never helpful,” he said.
+- Don’t tell the person, “It could be worse.”
+While technically it may be true, it’s not helpful.

-- Avoid using the words “always” and “never,” which are rarely true, he added.
+- Avoid using the words “always” and “never,” which are rarely true.